AHEC Scholars FAQ

 When and where are the classes held?

-Classes are held synchronously on Zoom with the exception of one required in-person event for each year of enrollment.
+Classes are held synchronously on Zoom.
+There is an in-person “kick-off” held at the start of the program.
 Class day is based on student availability.

 What is the workload for the classes?